Kealy

 PROFILE FAQ

-Kealy has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Kealy has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally

-No changes can influence an area's performance more than modifications to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of zero projects that are expected to impact the area.
-Notable projects include Vasse Estate, Vasse Dunsborough Link, City of Busselton Local Planning Scheme No. 22, and Busselton Margaret River Airport Expansion.
-The following list specifies those likely to be most relevant.
+No changes can significantly affect a region's performance like alterations to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified zero projects that are expected to impact the area.
+Notable projects include Vasse Estate, Vasse Dunsborough Link, City of Busselton Local Planning Scheme No. 22, and Busselton Margaret River Airport Expansion, with the following list outlining those most relevant.

 Professional plan users can use the search below to filter and access additional projects.